coderamen666/srd-v3.5-md/spells/spells-m-o.md

-poisoned creature suffers no additional effects from the poison, and any temporary effects are ended, but the spell does not reverse instantaneous effects, such as hit point damage, temporary ability damage, or effects that don't go away on their own.
+poisoned creature suffers no additional effects from the poison, and any temporary effects are ended, but the spell does not reverse instantaneous effects, such as hit point damage, temporary ability damage, or effects that don’t go away on their own.

 The creature is immune to any poison it is exposed to during the duration of the spell.
-Unlike with *delay poison*, such effects aren't postponed until after the duration ---the creature need not make any saves against poison effects applied to it during the length of the spell.
+Unlike with *delay poison*, such effects aren’t postponed until after the duration —the creature need not make any saves against poison effects applied to it during the length of the spell.

-This spell can instead neutralize the poison in a poisonous creature or object for the duration of the spell, at the caster's option.
+This spell can instead neutralize the poison in a poisonous creature or object for the duration of the spell, at the caster’s option.

 *Arcane Material Component:* A bit of charcoal.